dirtycache/forti-config/HOWTO/SSLVPN.md

             set acme-domain "$(VPN_FQDN)"
             set acme-email "$(ACME_Email)"
         next
-// Do not paste comment lines.
-It is showing output returned after you press <Enter> after “next” – press <y> and <Enter> to continue, then type <end> + <Enter>
+// Do not paste these comment lines.
+It is showing output returned after you press <Enter> after `next`:
-// By enabling this feature you declare that you agree to the Terms of Service at https://acme-v02.api.letsencrypt.org/directory
+// `By enabling this feature you declare that you agree to the Terms of Service at https://acme-v02.api.letsencrypt.org/directory`
-// Do you want to continue? (y/n)`y`
+// `Do you want to continue? (y/n)`
+    y
     end

 6)	Verify the certificate enrollment was successful